kjhealy/kieranhealy.hugo/content/blog/comparing-distributions.markdown

                      labels = as_labeller(grp_names)) +
   scale_fill_manual(values = alpha(c( my_oka[1:3], "gray40"), 0.6),
                     labels = as_labeller(grp_names)) +
-  labs(x = "Logged Population", y = "Count", color = "Group",
+  labs(x = "Population", y = "Count", color = "Group",
        fill = "Group",
        title = "Comparing Subgroups: Histograms",
        subtitle = "Overall distribution shown in gray")
 {{< /code >}}

-{{% figure src="https://kieranhealy.org/files/misc/ref-distribs-7-1.png" alt="Histogram of all groups.." caption="Histogram of all groups." %}}
+{{% figure src="https://kieranhealy.org/files/misc/distros-4-1.png" alt="Histogram of all groups.." caption="Histogram of all groups." %}}

 If we use a `geom_density()` rather than `geom_histogram()` we'll generate kernel density estimates for each group.
 These look a little better, but not great.